 How value is generated

-Value is co-created through the interaction between the value beneficiary (e.g. consumer) and the value generator—something tangible or intangible that produces experienced value when the user interacts with it.
+Value is co-created through the interaction between the beneficiary (e.g. consumer, user) and the value generator: something tangible (product or other artefact) or intangible (service etc.) that produces experienced value when the user interacts with it.

 A meta generator 1 is a producer of value generators (products, services etc.).